deepjia/v2net/README.md

 # V2Net

 ## Introduction
-V2Net is a missing network debug tool for macOS.
+V2Net is a network tool for macOS.

 It intergrates popular proxy/bypass/capture tools, and it is easy to add new extensions without coding.